-President’s Welcome Message to Students (Fall 2019)
+President’s Welcome Message to Students (Spring 2020)

 Welcome to East Georgia State College and congratulations on choosing to pursue a college degree.
 Whether you have selected our Swainsboro campus, our Statesboro campus, our Augusta campus or a wholly on-line degree program or dual enrollment, you have made a wise and responsible choice.
 I applaud your choice!